chopfitzroy/caffeinated.news/posts/fresh-and-pocketbase.md

 Unless I really need server side authentication I tend to use PocketBase primarily on the client for things like authentication, however if you have public collections i.e `products` and they have no authentication requirements there is nothing stopping you from using a PocketBase instance server side to fetch and display these to improve page speeds.

 There is really no _best_ answer just different compromises that come with different pros and cons, whatever the case though it pays to make sure you have a firm understanding of what is processed on the server and what is procesed on the client.

+### Working with Fresh 🍋

+Fresh ships with [Preact](https://preactjs.com/) which for the most part operates similar to React but does not include a virtual DOM.

+Fresh also ships with baked in support for [Signals](https://preactjs.com/guide/v10/signals/) which make handling global state an absolute breeze.

+One of the key caveats with fresh is understand it's `islands/` directory, only components in this folder will be hydrated in the client.

+That is to say that every other component in `routes/` or `components/` will be **server rendered only** and not ship any additional javascript to the client.

+The directory is named after the [islands archietecture](https://jasonformat.com/islands-architecture/) which was first coined by [Jason Miller](https://github.com/developit) who coincidentally was the original author of Preact.

+Islands archietecture describes modern web applications as being mostly static with _islands_ of interactivity, in other words hydrated components.

+Another new framework that has heavily bought into this pattern is [Astro](https://astro.build/) although they do away with the `islands/` directory in favour of unique props that can tell a component whether or not it should hydrate.